gautesl/Jumping-Game/README.md

 # Jumping-Game
-Test project made in Godot 2
+Test project made in the [Godot](https://godotengine.org/) engine, version 2.1.2.
+This is a simple 2D platformer.